KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 - `ETHUSDT`

 These are product rules, not hacks.
-They must remain visible even when real screening logic is expanded later.
+They must remain visible even when screening logic is expanded later.

 ## Binance interval policy